emintz/ArduinoLib/RTOSAid/README.md

 # Pull Queues

-Applications use pull queues, which transmit messages in first in, first out (FIFO) order, to send data between tasks.
-Typically, a receiving task removes messages from the queue and responds to them, while any number of sending tasks add messages to the queue.
+Applications use pull queues to send messages between tasks.
+Typically, one receiving task responds to arriving messages, while one or more tasks add messages to the queue.

+Messages are enqueued and removed in first in, first out (FIFO) order.

 ## Overview